JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - The `?` indicates the IF STATEMENT PART and the `:` indicates the ELSE STATEMENT PART.
 Remember the `${}` are template literals.
 - The turnary/conditional operators are perfect for taking a quick decision

 - Expressions produce values, whereas statements are bigger pieces of code which do not produce a value (such as an operator).
 Examples of statements are 'if else statements' and 'switch statements'.
 Statements end in semi-colons.
+GO BACK TO THEORY LECTURE AROUND SWITCH STATEMENTS, NOT SURE WHY I HAVE NO NOTES FOR THIS.

 - 3 weeks off - a little worried to get back into it just in case I forgot everything (: